 - Posthumous Character: Skar, the Dynobot's medical officer.

 - Power Of Hate: Pentius encourages Megatron to accept this to survive on Junkion.
 He succeeds.

 - Pragmatic Villainy: Soundwave and Shockwave are angry that Scorponok doesn't invoke this, as they see his leadership wasting resources and troops.

 - Psycho Serum / Super Serum: The naturally occurring Energon located in the Lost World zone of Cybertron.

 - So Proud of You: A twisted version where Pentius declares his lessons of hate to be a success when Megatron rips out his spark to power his alt-mode transformation, the ruthlessness impresses him so much."At last... the student... becomes the master.
 You are... truly... monstrous."

-- Saved by Canon: If the character's alive in the present, he won't die here, Scorponok and Optimus are left critical at the end, but they both are active in the modern day.
+- Saved by Canon: If the character's alive in the present, he won't die here.
+Scorponok and Optimus are left critical at the end, but they're both active in the modern day.